Diffusion Models in Simulation-Based Inference: A Tutorial Review: Appendix

 \subsubsection{Case Study 2: Large-Scale ODE Benchmark}

 \paragraph{Data generation} Synthetic datasets are simulated under the original experimental conditions with parameters sampled from normal priors on the parameter scale, centered at the published parameter estimates.
 Noise is added according to the Gaussian measurement model specified.
 This allows to compute the likelihood and its gradients and controlled comparison between Markov chain Monte Carlo (MCMC) and a range of diffusion based approaches.
-We use \texttt{AMICI} \citep{frohlich2020amici} for simulation and an adaptive parallel tempering algorithm where each chain consists of a Metropolis-Hastings sampler with adaptive proposal covariance implemented in \texttt{pyPESTO} \citep{schalte2023pypesto} as overall multi-chain algorithms perform better than single-chain algorithms \citep{ballnus2017comprehensive}.
-Due to the high dimensions, exploring the parameter space is difficult even for the adaptive parallel tempering algorithm.
+We use \texttt{AMICI} \citep{frohlich2020amici} for simulation with forward sensitives to compute gradients and the No U-Turn Sampler (NUTS) \citep{hoffman2014no} implemented in \texttt{pyPESTO} \citep{schalte2023pypesto}.
+Due to the high dimensions, exploring the parameter space is difficult even for a gradient based algorithm.
+We fixed the simulation budget to $32{,}768$ simulations.

 \paragraph{Architecture} To obtain a scalar comparison across methods, we rank them by the sum of ECE and NRMSE.
 For this setting, we combine the diffusion models with a summary network, which embeds the data before passing it through the same backbone as before.
-All models were tested with two distinct summary networks implemented in \texttt{BayesFlow} \citep{bayesflow_2023_software}: \begin{itemize} \item A \texttt{FusionTransformer} that applies stacked self-attention layers to encode the data, followed by cross-attention with a learnable template vector that is summarized via a LSTM network with 128 units. \item And a \texttt{TimeSeriesNetwork} that follows the LSTNet architecture \citep{ZhangMik2023}.
+All models were tested with two distinct summary networks implemented in \texttt{BayesFlow} \citep{kuhmichel2026bayesflow}: \begin{itemize} \item A \texttt{FusionTransformer} that applies stacked self-attention layers to encode the data, followed by cross-attention with a learnable template vector that is summarized via a LSTM network with 128 units. \item And a \texttt{TimeSeriesNetwork} that follows the LSTNet architecture \citep{ZhangMik2023}.
 It combines convolutional layers to extract local temporal features with a LSTM with 256 units that captures long-range dependencies. \end{itemize} Both network were used in their standard settings, with the summary dimension set to twice the number of parameters.
 As backbone for all models we used 5 layers of residual layers with each 256 units.
 To enforce parameter bounds given by the problem, we apply a sigmoid transformation to the parameters for training and back-transformed after posterior sampling.
 Transformed parameters and log-transformed observables are standardized during training.